-2014 Zone 6 Sturgeon Fisheries Expectations
+2016 Zone 6 Sturgeon Fisheries Expectations

-The SMTF is scheduled to meet in February 2014 to review 2013 management, results of the 2013 stock assessment in John Day Pool, and to discuss management options for 2014, including catch guidelines.
+The SMTF is scheduled to meet January 21, 2016 to review 2015 management, results of the 2015 stock assessment in Bonneville Pool, and to discuss management of 2016 fisheries.

-As per permanent regulations, commercial treaty Indian fisheries include a setline season during January 1-31 and a gillnet fishery during February 1-March 21.
+As per permanent regulations, treaty Indian winter commercial seasons include a setline season scheduled for January 1-31, 2016.
+A gillnet fishery is typically scheduled to begin annually on February 1.